VerbalExpressions/JSVerbalExpressions/README.md

 ## API documentation

 You can find the API documentation at [verbalexpressions.github.io/JSVerbalExpressions](https://verbalexpressions.github.io/JSVerbalExpressions).
+You can find the source code for the docs in [`docs`](docs/).

 ## Examples